deweesd/Rmarkdown/README.md

-# Rmarkdown
+## Rmarkdown output ##
-output from various datasets analyzed in R & Rmarkdown
+Output from various datasets analyzed in R & Rmarkdown from bioinformatic courses